17 Things You Should Know Before Renting a Car in Portugal

 North of Portugal

-If you prefer the North, go from Lisbon to Sintra, Óbidos, Fátima, Aveiro and Coimbra.
-They are very famous cities, and very touristy.
+If you prefer the North, go from Lisbon to Sintra, Óbidos, Fátima, Aveiro, and Coimbra and my absolute favorite, Nazare.
+They are very popular cities and very touristy.

-When you leave Coimbra, go in the direction of the Douro, the Port Wine region, and drive through several small towns in the region before hitting the road again to Guimarães – a very charming city and considered a UNESCO World Heritage.
+When you leave Coimbra, head towards the Douro, the Port Wine region.
+Drive through several small towns before hitting the road again to Guimarães, a charming city considered a UNESCO World Heritage site.

-Then visit Braga, Portugal’s third-largest city and a place where history, religion, and culture coexist alongside university life and technological industry.
-Finally, head to Porto, which deserves to be explored in more time.
+Then visit Braga, Portugal’s third-largest city, where history, religion, and culture coexist alongside university life and the country’s thriving technological industry—finally, head to Porto, which deserves more time to explore.

 Algarve trip

-Obviously, you can also go on a road trip entirely dedicated to the southernmost region of Portugal.
-The Algarve has a lot to offer, with its cinematographic beaches, spectacular caverns, dramatic rock formations, and historical heritage sites.
+You can also embark on a road trip that focuses on Portugal’s southernmost region.
+The Algarve has a wealth of attractions to offer, including its stunning beaches, spectacular caverns, dramatic rock formations, and rich historical heritage sites.

 Lisbon to Porto